crpurcell/friendlyVRI/docs/README.md

 command ```sudo pip install <module_name>```.
 If you are running Anaconda scientific python the command is ```conda install <module_name>```.

+Once all required modules are installed, click on the 'View on GitHub' link at the top of the page and then the 'Clone or download' button.

 ##### A note about opencv on Mac OS X:

 The default installation of opencv on Anaconda for Mac OS X seems to